spujadas/elk-docker/docs/index.md

 See Docker's page on [Managing Data in Containers](https://docs.docker.com/engine/userguide/containers/dockervolumes/) and Container42's [Docker In-depth: Volumes](http://container42.com/2014/11/03/docker-indepth-volumes/) page for more information on managing data volumes.

+In terms of permissions, Elasticsearch data is created by the image's `elasticsearch` user, with UID 991 and GID 991.

 ## Setting up an Elasticsearch cluster <a name="elasticsearch-cluster"></a>

 The ELK image can be used to run an Elasticsearch cluster, either on [separate hosts](#elasticsearch-cluster-different-hosts) or (mainly for test purposes) on a [single host](#elasticsearch-cluster-single-host), as described below.